teamhanko/hanko/README.md

 After the services are up and running, the example login can be opened at `localhost:8888`.
 To receive emails without your own smtp server, we added [mailslurper](https://github.com/mailslurper/mailslurper) which will be available at `localhost:8080`.

-> **Note:** Services are not published to a registry yet and will be built locally before the services are started.
+> **Note:** Services are not published to a registry yet and will be build locally before the services are started.

 > **Note:** Currently the services are not waiting for postgres to be ready.
-This may result in error outputs by the services, indicating that they
+This sometimes results in error outputs by the services, indicating that they
 > cannot connect to the database.
-Just wait a second until the services are settled.

-# Roadmap
-This project is in Beta and may still have critical bugs.
-Leave a star, join our [Slack community](https://www.hanko.io/community), or sign up to our [newsletter](https://www.hanko.io/updates) to follow the development.
-A brief overview of our current roadmap:

- - [x] Passkeys
- - [x] Passcodes
- - [x] Passwords
- - [x] JWTs
- - [x] Admin API
- - [x] Hanko web component (hanko-js)
- - [ ] Custom CSS
- - [ ] 2FA with TOTP and FIDO Security Keys
- - [ ] Events / Audit logs API
+As soon as postgres is ready, the services reconnect on their own.